Tejas-Wasmatkar/Audio-Classification/README.md

-# Deep-Learning
+# Audio Classification using Deep Learning
-This Repository contains projects related to deep learning
+This Repository contains projects related to audio classification using deep learning.

+In this project I have used UrbanSound8K dataset which contains various sound samples.